From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data: Direct Video--Action Policies

-\paragraph{Takeaways for two-stage variants.} Within the direct video--action family, VidMan and VPP occupy a more factorized design point than joint generators such as GR-1/GR-2, PAD, UWM, and UVA.
+\paragraph{Takeaways for frozen-feature policies.} Within the direct video--action family, VidMan and VPP occupy a more factorized design point than joint generators.
 Video prediction remains a representation-learning mechanism: at deployment the controller consumes internal features from a frozen video predictor (e.g., intermediate diffusion features or a single-pass video-model embedding) and predicts actions without explicitly generating future frames at test time.
 This improves inference efficiency, but shifts more responsibility onto whether the frozen video representations transfer cleanly to the target embodiment and task distribution.
 This factorized position is reflected in Table~\ref{tab:direct-video-action-capabilities}, which shows that transfer occurs through internal predictive features rather than explicit visual targets.